Home > Services > Special Projects > Refurbishment of Parade and Canal Square

 Design

-The architectural design allows for:
+The architectural design allowed for:

 Canal Square